 As the followers of my Facebook and Instagram feeds might know already, I visited Mechuka in the first week of April and you might have seen the teaser images too.
 But I have held back the details so far because the real travelogue is being published in the Discover India’s Northeast Magazine.
-Do grab a copy of it if you get a chance.
-You can also get it digitally.

 UPDATE: Now you can read the full travelogue here.